cosmos/cosmos-sdk/x/staking/README.md

-In all cases, any validators leaving or entering the bonded validator set or changing balances and staying within the bonded validator set incur an update message reporting their new consensus power which is passed back to Tendermint.
+In all cases, any validators leaving or entering the bonded validator set or changing balances and staying within the bonded validator set incur an update message reporting their new consensus power which is passed back to CometBFT.

 The `LastTotalPower` and `LastValidatorsPower` hold the state of the total power and validator power from the end of the last block, and are used to check for